 Members can choose to retire earlier than the target retirement age.
 In that case, they must inform the employer at least six months before the retirement date selected by the member.

-End of employment contract on retirement date
+End of employment contract on AOW state pension age